muskanmandil/muskanmandil/README.md

 <p align="left">I'm from Indore, MP.
 <br><br>- ⚡ With strong coding skills in C++, I am well-versed in Data Structures & Algorithms.
 <br>- 👩🏻‍💻 I have a solid understanding of Java and its Object-Oriented Programming concepts.
-<br>- 🌱 I am proficient in HTML/CSS, and I want to enhance my skill set further by diving into JavaScript and React.js in the upcoming months.
+<br>- 🌱 I am proficient in HTML,CSS & JavaScript and I want to enhance my skill set further by learning MERN Stack framework in the upcoming months.
 <br>- 🎨 Apart from coding, I am deeply fascinated by UX design and have hands-on experience in designing mobile applications and websites.
 </p>